World Backup Day

 - A staggering 30% of people have never backed up their devices

-So as today is World Backup Day, we’ve put together some top tips about keeping your data backed up and secure.
+So as today is World Backup Day, we’re taking a closer look at the various ways you can keep your data backed up and secure.

 What is a backup?